AhmedElSaeedTalat/django-chat-room/README.md

 6. [Author](#author)

 ## Description:
-A project for chat rooms
+A project for chat rooms, user can create or join chat rooms after being authenticated

 ## Services provided
 1. registration and login.